paritytech/trie/README.md

 - Trie DB (`trie-db` crate) which can be combined with a backend database to provide a persistent trie structure whose contents can be modified and whose root hash is recalculated efficiently.
-- Trie Hash (`trie-hash` crate) which provides a closed-form function that accepts a sorted enumeration of keys and values (exactly the format provided by `BTreeMap<(&[u8], &[u8])>`) and provides a root calculated entirely in-memory and closed form.
+- Trie Root (`trie-root` crate) which provides a closed-form function that accepts a sorted enumeration of keys and values (exactly the format provided by `BTreeMap<(&[u8], &[u8])>`) and provides a root calculated entirely in-memory and closed form.